Walks and Hikes on the Pacific Harbour and Beqa Island

 2. Wainyabia Waterfall Hike

-Those staying on the mainland at the Pacific Harbour can enjoy a fully-guided waterfall hike with the Nanuku Auberge Resort.
+Those staying on the mainland at the Pacific Harbour can enjoy a fully guided waterfall hike with the Nanuku Resort.
 The 3-4 hour guided walk features a stunning walk through the Serua highlands with landscapes such as dense rainforest, kava farms and remote villages along the Navua River Gorge.
-The walk ends with reaching the spectacular Waintabia Waterfall with three different pools to swim in!
+The walk ends with reaching the spectacular Wainyabia Waterfall with three different pools to swim in!

 3. Lookout Cove Trek

 On the off-shore Yanuca Island, the Lookout Cove Trek is a fantastic short walk through the jungles of the Pacific Harbour’s less-visited island.
-It can be accessed with Pacific Harbour Ocean & Island Excursions on their Yanuca Island excursion departing from the Pacific Harbour marina.
-The tour includes a scenic cruise through the Beqa Lagoon, fishing, a kava ceremony, snorkelling, kayaking and a coconut demonstration.
+It can be accessed with Tropic Magic and Tropical Sportfishing & Charters on their Yanuca Island excursions departing from the Pacific Harbour Marina.
+The tour includes a scenic cruise through the Beqa Lagoon, as well as time on Yanuca Island for snorkelling, hiking and photography.
 The Lookout Cove Trek is an optional activity on the tour.
-Find out more about Pacific Harbour Ocean & Island Excursions on Viator and Tripadvisor.
-For more activities to try, see 10 Must-Dos on the Pacific Harbour & Beqa.

 4. Waterfall Trek